scrtlabs/protocol/docs/source/SubsystemArchitecture.rst

 First, for a node to become a worker eligible to run computations, it must first securely generate an Ethereum compliant ECC key-pair to be used as a persistent identity.
 This key-pair is generated inside an SGX enclave, and should never leave it.
-To persist it across sessions, we will seal the key in the host’s system.
+To persist across sessions, we will seal the key in the host’s system.

 Once the key is generated, the enclave should generate a quote proving that the key-pair was generated properly inside the enclave.
-The enclave should then create an produce and sign a quote.
+The enclave should then create, produce, and sign a quote.
 The quote is then verified with Intel and sent on-chain.

 Now, everyone (whether it’s a user or some other stakeholder), can independently verify that this node’s identity is linked to an enclave.
-When Dapp users request a computation task, they can run through the list on-chain and verify that all workers are legitimate, and cache a whitelist of these.
+When dApp users request a computation task, they can run through the list on-chain and verify that all workers are legitimate, and cache a whitelist of these.
 Workers will be able to perform the same verification in future releases.